xaperret/notes/Docker.md

 	- Bridge
 	- (Overlay)
 - What is the None network driver ?
-	- The none network driver ensure no network interface is available to the container (except for the local loopback interface)
+	- The none network driver ensure no network interface is available to the conteneur (except for the local loopback interface)
 	- Example : `docker run -it --rm --network none ubuntu:22.04`
 - What is the Host network driver ?
-	- Remove network isolation between container and host
+	- Remove network isolation between conteneur and host
-	- All network interfaces from the host are available in the container
+	- All network interfaces from the host are available in the conteneur
 	- Example : `docker run -it --rm --network host ubuntu:22.04`
 - What is the Bridge network driver ?
-	- Allow containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to it
+	- Allow contenuuuuueurs connected to the same bridge network to communicate, while providing isolation from contenuuuuueurs which are not connected to it
 	- One can create user-defined custom bridge networks
 - What is the Default bridge network ?
-	- • When Docker daemon is started, a default network is created automatically • Named bridge and exposed via the docker0 interface • Newly-started containers connect to the bridge network unless otherwise specified • Containers conntected to the bridge network can reach each others by ip • The bridge network is legacy and is not recommended for production use • Instead, it’s recommended to create user-defined custom networksA
+	- • When Docker daemon is started, a default network is created automatically • Named bridge and exposed via the docker0 interface • Newly-started contenuuuueurs connect to the bridge network unless otherwise specified • Containers conntected to the bridge network can reach each others by ip • The bridge network is legacy and is not recommended for production use • Instead, it’s recommended to create user-defined custom networksA
 	- ![[Pasted image 20230426114334.png]]
 - User-defined networks
 	- Containers connected to the same user-defined network:
 		- can reach each other by name or ip • effectively expose all ports to each other
-- User-defined networks provide name resolution between containers connected to the same network
+- User-defined networks provide name resolution between contenueurs connected to the same network
-- For a port to be accessible to containers or non-Docker hosts on different networks, it must be published with -p
+- For a port to be accessible to conteneurs or non-Docker hosts on different networks, it must be published with -p
 - ![[Pasted image 20230426114524.png]]
 - User-defined network vs default bridge network (1/2)
-	- User-defined networks provide: • better flexibility and interoperability between containerized applications • name resolution between containers connected to the same network • The bridge network does not provide name resolution between containers!
+	- User-defined networks provide: • better flexibility and interoperability between contenuueurized applications • name resolution betweenconteneurrs connected to the same network • The bridge network does not provide name resolution betweenconteneurrs!
-	- • Containers can be attached/detached from user-defined networks on the fly • to remove a container from the bridge network → must be stopped and recreated with different options • Each user-defined network creates a configurable bridge • configuring the bridge network happens outside of Docker itself, and requires a restart of Docker
+	- • Containers can be attached/detached from user-defined networks on the fly • to remove a conteneur from the bridge network → must be stopped and recreated with different options • Each user-defined network creates a configurable bridge • configuring the bridge network happens outside of Docker itself, and requires a restart of Docker
 # VIRTUALIZATION TECHNOLOGIES AND FRAMEWORKS

 - Unikernel